1949 Speedway National League Division Three

 The 1949 National League Division Three was the third season of British speedway's National League Division Three.

 The league expanded to 13 teams from 12.
 Cradley Heath, Southampton and Coventry had all moved up to Division Two whilst Wombwell dropped out.
-The five new sides were Halifax Dukes, Liverpool Chads, Leicester Hunters, Rayleigh Rockets and Oxford Cheetahs.
+The five new sides were Liverpool Chads, Leicester Hunters, Rayleigh Rockets, Oxford Cheetahs and Halifax Dukes.
+The latter racing on a new speedway track at The Shay.

-Swindon Robins replaced Hull Angels mid-season and Hanley Potters won the title on race points difference from Yarmouth Bloaters.
+Swindon Robins joined the league late in the season, when Reg Witcomb applied to the Speedway Control Board to take over the remaining fixtures of Hull Angels, who had withdrawn from the league.

-Billy Bales of Yarmouth topped the averages.
+Hanley Potters won the title on race points difference from Yarmouth Bloaters and Billy Bales of Yarmouth topped the averages.

 Final table

-+Hull withdrew and were replaced by Swindon.
++Hull Angels withdrew and were replaced by Swindon.